JasonGlazer/createRulesetProjectDescription/README.md

     No;                      !- Output MessagePack
 ```

 This will create filename_out.json files when EnergyPlus is run at the command line.

+Note: This utility was designed to work with files produced using EnergyPlus at the command line.
+Some file renaming might be necessary if using EP-Launch.
-If using EP-Launch this files may be found in the EPTEMP directory without the specific file name.
+If using EP-Launch the eplusout.json and eplusout_hourly.json files may be found in the EPTEMP directory without the specific file name.

  - SI units should be used so